mcgivrer/fromClassToGame/docs/chapters/00-introduction.md

 Here, we are going to try and change the way of producing things: let's write a Story Book of the Project.

-Yes, you well read the proposition: write a book.
+Yes, you will read the proposition: write a book.

-Bout not only, add Test and code ;)
+But not only, add Test and code ;)

-> Let's write the documentation of our IT project like we would write a Book, chapter after chapter, getting personas(objects) and contexts(requirement) becoming more and more detailed and complex.
+> **INFO**<br/>Let's write the documentation of our IT project like we would write a Book, chapter after chapter, getting personas(objects) and contexts(requirement) becoming more and more detailed and complex.

 As we all know that starting with a project, we never exactly know where the project end, and why we finally end like this, imagine 5 years after, WHY this decision has been taken, and who drive this implementation to this point ?